Timur-marii8st/Motivi-Ai/README.md

 ### 🤖 Usage

 1. Open your bot in Telegram.
-2. Send `/start` to begin the onboarding process (set name, age, timezone, wake/bed times).
+2. Send `/start` to begin the onboarding process (set name, city/timezone, wake/bed times).
+You can send `/skip` at any step to skip it and fill it later.
 3.  **Commands:**
     *   `/profile` - View and edit your profile.
     *   `/habits` - Manage your habits.